Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Vaginal redness or itching

-- Discharge from your vagina, penis, or rectum
+- Thick, yellow-green discharge coming from your penis, rectum, or vagina

 How is chlamydia diagnosed?